29 CFR 1910.147 - Control of Hazardous Energy

 To ensure ongoing compliance and effectiveness of the energy control program, periodic inspections are required:

 In compliance with 29 CFR 1910.147, it is essential for an authorized employee performing maintenance tasks on machinery to follow strict lockout/tagout procedures, especially when dealing with connected electric equipment.
-This includes machinery that is cord and plug connected, ensuring that all energy sources are properly isolated before any work begins.
-Tasks such as lubrication, cleaning, or unjamming are considered minor servicing activities, but they must still adhere to safety protocols if they are not routine, repetitive, and integral to the use of the equipment.
+This includes machinery that is cord and plug-connected, ensuring that all energy sources are properly isolated before any work begins.
+Tasks such as lubrication, cleaning, or unjamming are considered minor servicing activities; however, they must still adhere to safety protocols if they are not routine, repetitive, and integral to the equipment's use.
 By following these guidelines, the risk of accidental energy release is minimized, safeguarding employees during maintenance operations.

-OSHA's 29 CFR 1910.147 standard is vital for ensuring workplace safety by preventing the unexpected energization or start up of machines and equipment.
-By understanding the scope, definitions, energy control procedures, training, and inspection requirements, employers can develop effective LOTO programs to protect their workers from potentially hazardous energy.
+OSHA's 29 CFR 1910.147 standard is vital for ensuring workplace safety by preventing the unexpected energization or start-up of machines and equipment.
+By understanding the scope, definitions, energy control procedures, training requirements, and inspection protocols, employers can develop effective LOTO programs to protect their workers from potentially hazardous energy.
 Compliance with this standard not only enhances safety but also improves operational efficiency and reduces liability for employers.
 Investing in a robust LOTO program is essential for maintaining a safe and productive work environment.
+Our Lockout Tagout training course helps ensure compliance with OSHA 1910.147 by teaching proper procedures for safely de-energizing machines.

 EF PARTNER MEDIA